amusecode/amuse/README.txt

 Starting the MPI daemon process
 ===============================
 For MPICH2, you need to start the mpd daemon process.
-If this is the firt time the damon is run, it will complain about a .mpd.conf file.
+If run for the firt time, the damon will complain about a .mpd.conf file.
 If so, please create the .mpd.conf file as instructed by the mpd command.

 1. Start the mpd daemon